Buddhism originated in India and was founded by Gautam

 of Buddha, who is said to be the fourth prophet of the religion.
 The two

-sects of Buddhism are Mahayana and Hinayana - Mahayana Buddhists believe
+sects of Buddhism are Mahayana and Hinayana - Mahayana Buddhists

-Buddhism and original Tibetan beliefs.
+Indian Buddhism and original Tibetan beliefs.